 If your clothing collection is valuable (perhaps you’re storing a large vintage coat collection), consider renting a climate controlled storage unit in the offseason.

-Use these tips to be confident that your winter clothes will be protected during the offseason.
-But before you store everything away, remember to keep a few winter outfits in the rotation (or at least in a spot where you can quickly access them) in case Mother Nature throws you a curveball.
+Use these tips and be confident that your winter clothes will be protected during the offseason.
+But before you store everything away, remember to keep a few winter outfits in a spot where you can quickly access them in case Mother Nature throws you a curveball.